NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_container.rst

       cd /proj/MDTF-diagnostics/

-We can now use the following to generate our synthetic data:
+We generate our synthetic data by running:

    .. code-block:: bash